fstfwd/vanilla-marginotes/README.md

-# marginotes
+# vanilla-marginotes
+Vanilla Marginotes is a vanilla Javscript fork of [Marginotes](https://github.com/fdansv/marginotes).
 Marginotes takes your jQuery selection, HTMLCollection, or Array of DOM elements and adds notes to the margin with the text provided in HTML attributes.
-You can see it working live at [my website](http://francisco.dance)
+You can see it working live at [a fork of the creator's website](http://mshenfield.github.io/fdansv.github.io/)

 ### Usage